 1. Abusing an employee or student through epithets, slurs, negative stereotyping, or threatening, intimidating or hostile acts (even if claimed to be “jokes” or “pranks”) which relate to sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law; and

 2. Written or graphic material which denigrates or shows hostility or aversion toward an individual or group because of sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law, and is displayed or circulated (including electronically) in the workplace or educational environment.
-Any harassment of Daemen College employees, students or applicants in violation of these rules is absolutely prohibited and will not be tolerated.
+Any harassment of Daemen University employees, students or applicants in violation of these rules is absolutely prohibited and will not be tolerated.

 E. Retaliation.
-Retaliation against employees, students, third parties (such as participants in College sponsored events) or applicants for exercising their rights under this policy is also strictly prohibited and will not be tolerated.
-This includes retaliation against employees, students, third parties (such as participants in College sponsored events) or applicants for inquiring about their rights, or for making an honest complaint of a violation or possible violation, or for truthfully assisting in a complaint investigation.
-Claims of retaliation should be reported to the Chief Diversity Officer and Title IX Coordinator (Duns Scotus Hall Rm 118, 716.566.7880), who is also the College’s Equal Opportunity and Affirmative Action Officer.
+Retaliation against employees, students, third parties (such as participants in University sponsored events) or applicants for exercising their rights under this policy is also strictly prohibited and will not be tolerated.
+This includes retaliation against employees, students, third parties (such as participants in University sponsored events) or applicants for inquiring about their rights, or for making an honest complaint of a violation or possible violation, or for truthfully assisting in a complaint investigation.
+Claims of retaliation should be reported to the Chief Diversity Officer and Title IX Coordinator (Duns Scotus Hall Rm 118, 716.566.7880), who is also the University’s Equal Opportunity and Affirmative Action Officer.

 H. Procedures.
 Employees, students, and applicants are encouraged to promptly report any conduct that they believe violates this policy.
-If the College does not know about the conduct, it cannot act.
-Complaints or inquiries should be made confidentially to the Chief Diversity Officer, who is the College’s Equal Opportunity and Affirmative Action Officer and Title IX Coordinator .
+If the University does not know about the conduct, it cannot act.
+Complaints or inquiries should be made confidentially to the Chief Diversity Officer, who is the University’s Equal Opportunity and Affirmative Action Officer and Title IX Coordinator .
 In the case of student-on-student conduct, complaints or inquiries should be made confidentially to the Assistant Vice President for Student Affairs and Dean of Students (Wick Center, 716.839.8519) for investigation and adjudication under the Student Conduct (Disciplinary) Procedures outlined in the Student Handbook.
 The Assistant Vice President for Student Affairs and Dean of Students will report any allegations of Title IX violation to the Title IX Coordinator.
-Alternatively, an individual may initially discuss the matter with any other employee of the College, or involve any other person to help in bringing the complaint forward, provided the complaint is promptly brought to the attention of the Chief Diversity Officer, to ensure consistency and centralized decision-making in the application of this policy.
-Complaints may also be made anonymously through U.S. or campus mail to the Title IX Coordinator, Daemen College, 4380 Main Street, DS 118, Amherst, New York, 14226.
+Alternatively, an individual may initially discuss the matter with any other employee of the University, or involve any other person to help in bringing the complaint forward, provided the complaint is promptly brought to the attention of the Chief Diversity Officer, to ensure consistency and centralized decision-making in the application of this policy.
+Complaints may also be made anonymously through U.S. or campus mail to the Title IX Coordinator, Daemen University, 4380 Main Street, DS 118, Amherst, New York, 14226.
 Discrimination and harassment complaints will be handled pursuant to the Grievance Procedure in Discrimination and Harassment Cases or Student Conduct (Disciplinary) Procedures as applicable.
 Ordinarily, the AVP for Student Affairs and Dean of Students will investigate complaints of student-on-student harassment; the Chief Diversity Officer, will investigate any complaints involving employees.
 Complainants will be encouraged to express their wishes for resolution of the matter.
 Complainants of sexual violence shall be entitled to necessary interim actions to protect them.
 When complainant and alleged violator are both members of the campus community, interim measures will be taken to ensure safety and equitability during the investigation.
 Both the complainant and the alleged perpetrator shall have equal opportunity to present relevant evidence and to appeal determinations as provided for in the above policies.
 Both the complainant and the alleged perpetrator will receive in writing the outcome of the investigation.
 Complaints and inquiries will be kept confidential to the extent practicable and consistent with the need to conduct an adequate investigation.
-Reasonable steps will be taken to honor a party’s request regarding confidentiality and/or pursuit of investigation, but such requests must also be evaluated in the context of the College’s responsibility to provide a safe and nondiscriminatory environment for all persons and/or to warn the College community of possible danger.
-The College will inform the parties if confidentiality cannot be ensured.
+Reasonable steps will be taken to honor a party’s request regarding confidentiality and/or pursuit of investigation, but such requests must also be evaluated in the context of the University’s responsibility to provide a safe and nondiscriminatory environment for all persons and/or to warn the University community of possible danger.
+The University will inform the parties if confidentiality cannot be ensured.

 Any employee or student who is found to have violated this policy will be subjected to appropriate disciplinary measures up to and including termination or expulsion.
 Individuals with complaints of discriminatory harassment may also have the right to file a complaint with the Office for Civil Rights (OCR) of the U.S. Department of Education.
 An employee may also have the right to file a charge with the United States Equal Employment Opportunity Commission (“EEOC”), the Office of Civil Rights (“OCR”), or the New York Division of Human Rights (“SDHR”).
 A charge should be filed with the EEOC within 300 days of the most recent date that the unlawful conduct occurred, or if filed with the OCR, within 180 days, or if filed with the SDHR, within one (1) year.
-Reporting to the College is critical, however, if the College does not know about the conduct, it cannot act.
+Reporting to the University is critical, however, if the University does not know about the conduct, it cannot act.
 No one should allow conduct that may violate this Policy to continue unreported.
-It is extremely important that this be reported so that the College can act to stop such conduct at the earliest possible time.
-Daemen College provides training for employees on recognizing and preventing unlawful harassment, including sexual harassment: all employees are expected to participate in such training.
+It is extremely important that this be reported so that the University can act to stop such conduct at the earliest possible time.
+Daemen University provides training for employees on recognizing and preventing unlawful harassment, including sexual harassment: all employees are expected to participate in such training.